alekrutkowski/StataRLink/README.md

 ### Configuration

 Important!
-Before starting the R "server" with command `startr`, you have tell Stata where to find it.
+Before starting the R "server" with command `startr`, you have to tell Stata where to find it.
 Put the nested quotes inside the `rscript_path` global macro if the path contains one or more spaces: